 All three methods have their place and time for use and will be described in this article.

-The technique of linear scaling should remind you a little bit of your days back in basic algebra.
+The technique of linear scaling should remind you a few your days back in basic algebra.
 It uses the old slope-intercept form ‘y = mx + b’ where

 y is your output (also known as engineering units value),